-The reason you wear a retainer after braces is (quite literally) to retain your beautiful new smile!
+The reason you wear retainers after braces is (quite literally) to retain your beautiful new smile!
 Retainers are critical for solidifying your end results after treatment with braces or Invisalign.

 Whether you undergo orthodontic treatment or not, your teeth are susceptible to shifting.
 It’s only natural!
 Once your teeth no longer have the support of your braces or clear aligners, they have a tendency to revert or “relapse” back to their original position, prior to treatment.
 Your retainer will hold your teeth in place until they solidify in their final position and aren’t at risk of relapsing anymore.

 At the beginning of your retention phase, you’ll wear your retainer for 24 hours, throughout the day and night.

 We’ll show you how to wear your retainer, tell you how frequently to wear it, and let you know when you can start wearing it at night only.

-There are different types of retainers, including fixed retainers and removable retainers.
+There are different types of retainers for teeth.
+These include fixed retainers and removable retainers.

-Fixed, or permanent, retainers are cemented behind the top teeth or the bottom teeth.
+Fixed retainers, or permanent retainers, are cemented behind the top teeth or the bottom teeth.
 Fixed retainers are curved metal wires, custom-made to fit your exact dental arch.

 These retainers typically remain in place for a lifetime to support your beautifully aligned smile.
 After a week of wearing yours, you’ll forget it’s there!

-Depending on your condition, you may have a fixed retainer bonded behind your top teeth, one bonded behind your bottom teeth, or both.
+Depending on your condition, you may have a permanent retainer bonded behind your top teeth, one bonded behind your bottom teeth, or both.
 Fixed retainers are incredibly convenient, because once they’re in place, they shouldn’t budge.